makersacademy/taster2.0/readme.md

 Indent your code

 > **Bonus challenge:**
-Open the link in an another tab - you can check: attributes on links html on google
+Open the link in an another tab - you can check: "attributes on html links" on google

 Show off !
 You just created your first html page !

 We will soon push it live, but you've just learnt something essential, you first work locally and when you've got the result you expected, you can push it live !

+### Section 2: Design your thought !

+Now that you know how to see your code in a web browser, let's start to think like a real developer !

+1. Pick a theme that you like
+2. Take a paper and a pen and draw your mock ups
+3. Think how you will build it
+4. Think how you will build it
+5. Think how you will build it
+6. Write the name of your tags on all the element you've designed
+7. Make a new folder for your images
+  - makersacademy
+    - Taster
+      - HTML Challenge
+        - assets
+          - images
+        - index.html
+8. Code your structure

+If you have trouble remembering all the tags we've seen previously,[take this pill :pill:](https://github.com/makersacademy/Taster/blob/master/post.md "Taster v1"), Glups